 In this section

 Fabio Re graduated from the University of Milan in 1989.
-In the lab of Dr. Alberto Mantovani at the Mario Negri Institute for Pharmacological Research he conducted studies on the role of the Interleukin-1 receptor type II that led to the concept of “decoy receptor”, a paradigm later found to apply to other cytokine systems.
+In the lab of Dr. Alberto Mantovani at the Mario Negri Institute for Pharmacological Research he conducted studies on the role of the Interleukin-1 receptor that led to the concept of “decoy receptor”, a paradigm later found to apply to other cytokine systems.

 In 2004 he was appointed Assistant Professor in the Department of Molecular Sciences at the University of Tennessee Health Science Center in Memphis.
 His research efforts remained focused on innate immunity.
 He was tenured and promoted to Associate Professor in 2010.

 In 2012 he joined the faculty of Chicago Medical School at Rosalind Franklin University of Medicine and Science as Associate Professor (with Tenure) of Microbiology and Immunology, and he was promoted to Professor in 2019.

 Our lab studies the interaction of the host with pathogens and commensals.
 We focus our attention on inflammation and innate immune pathways activated in response to infection or vaccination.
 Particular attention is devoted to Toll-like receptors (TLR) and Nod-like receptors (NLR), the tissue injury caused by unrestrained neutrophils activation, and the role of “innate” B1 B cells.
 These processes are investigated using animal models of bacterial and viral infections (Francisella tularensis, Burkholderia thailandensis, MHV coronavirus).